 Consultations & Workshops

-SSU Definitions of Online and Hybrid Teaching Modalities
+SSU Definitions of Online and Blended Teaching Modalities

-Sonoma state defines the following course modalities in the SSU’s Online and/or Hybrid Instruction Policy:
+Sonoma state defines the following course modalities in the SSU’s Online and Blended Instruction Policy:

 - Online Course - A course where most or all of the content is delivered online.
 Typically has no face-to-face meetings.

-- Hybrid Course (Blended) - A course that blends online and face-to-face delivery.
+- Blended Course - A course that blends online and face-to-face delivery.
 A substantial proportion of the content is delivered online, typically uses online discussions, and typically has a reduced number of face-to-face meetings.

 Policies & Best Practices

 Review the campus policy, the CSU Online Teaching Best Practices Rubric, QuARRy faculty examples, and Universal Design/Accessibility considerations.
-We are committed to supporting instructional design and facilitation that promotes student engagement and success.
+We are committed to supporting instructional design and facilitation that promote student engagement and success.

 - Master Catalog Course Change Form for Existing Courses (MCCCF)